mahathi-p/Classification_of_Products_using_NER/README.md

 ### 3. Training the NER model

 A blank Spacy model was created and the entities are updated with the entities extracted above.
 In order to check if the Spacy Model was working, first entities of the Laptop were updated and test.
-This code can be found in /train_NER/Laptop.ipynb
+This code can be found in /Spacy_NER/train_NER_Laptop.ipynb.
+The complete model for all the products is there in /Spacy_NER/train_NER.ipynb.